LoyolaChicagoBooks/lucoodevcourse/source/scalaandroiddev.rst

 Required Development Tools
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Java Development Kit (JDK) 6 or 7 through your package management system or from
+* Java Development Kit (JDK) 6 or higher through your package management system or from
   `Oracle <http://www.oracle.com/technetwork/java/javase/downloads>`_;
   to verify, visit `this site
   <http://www.java.com/en/download/installed.jsp>`_
   and, if necessary, download Java from the same place.
   (On a Mac, be sure to do this in Safari.)

+  .. warning:: Check specific prerequisite details for your platform; in particular, on the Mac, a Java 6 JDK is required to run IDEA, though you can (and should) use a Java 8 JDK as development target.

   .. warning:: On Windows, it is usually best to install the JDK in a location that does not contain spaces.